Budgeting Tips for Surgery

 Tip 3: Make Small Everyday Changes (& Probably Quit Smoking)

 Let’s face it: takeaway meals, alcohol & smoking are expensive and not exactly necessary.
 Reducing (or quitting) these habits can save you money while also ensuring you’ll be going into your surgery in the best health possible.

-In comparison to drinking or smoking, takeaway dinners may seem harmless, but the convenience does come at a price quite literally.
+Compared to drinking or smoking, takeaway dinners may seem harmless, but the convenience does come at a price quite literally.
 Having a seemingly affordable £7 or £8 dinner every weekday means you’re spending an extra £160 on food every month.

 As for alcohol, you may not feel too bad about that £10 bottle of wine every week, but drinking regularly is widely known to reduce immunity overall.
 You may also want to remember that drinking can increase your chances of developing a complication after surgery.

 Plus, if you smoke, keep in mind that many surgeons won’t even consider operating on a patient who has smoked regularly in the past month or sometimes longer.
-If you’re looking for a reason to quit, budget restrictions can motivate you in the short term while the reduced risk to your health before and after surgery can keep you going in the long-run.
+If you’re looking for a reason to quit, budget restrictions can motivate you in the short term, while the reduced risk to your health before and after surgery can keep you going in the long run.

 Tip 4: Trim Your Clothing & Grooming Budget (Until After Surgery)